vbjan/vbjan.github.io/index.md

 Hi I'm Jan.
 I believe in the beauty 🌟 and power 💪 of mathematics.
 By teaming up with like-minded people 👥, I love to translate math into code 💻 to find intelligent solutions for real world problems.

-This mission led me to study Data Science for my Master's at ETH and Harvard, which I finished at the end of 2023.
+This mission led me to study Data Science for my Master's at ETH.

-During two research projects at these institutions, I worked on problems in computer vision and scientific computing:
+During research projects at ETH and Harvard, I worked on problems in computer vision and scientific computing:

-- 🌊 Throughout my 9-month full-time research stay with [Petros Koumoutsakos](https://seas.harvard.edu/person/petros-koumoutsakos) at Harvard, I tackled the problem of data-driven turbulence models in computational fluid dynamics.
+- 🌊 Throughout my 9-month full-time research stay with Petros Koumoutsakos at Harvard, I tackled the problem of data-driven turbulence models in computational fluid dynamics.
 To that end, I developed a new method to learn such a turbulence model using reinforcement learning.
-The resulting paper is currently under review.
-You can find the preprint here [[Link]](https://arxiv.org/abs/2402.00972).
+The resulting paper was published at the ICML 2024 AI4Science workshop.

-- 🌳 During my 3-month research project at [Stefano Mintchev](https://usys.ethz.ch/personen/profil.MjczNjI4.TGlzdC8yODUyLDMyMDE5NzIyMg==.html)'s lab at ETH, I worked on depth estimation solutions to infer occluded tree branches from RGB-D imagery.
-The resulting paper is accepted in IEEE RA-L [[Link]](https://ieeexplore.ieee.org/document/10403997).
+- 🌳 During my 3-month research project at Stefano Mintchev's lab at ETH, I worked on depth estimation solutions to infer occluded tree branches from RGB-D imagery.
+The resulting paper was published in IEEE RA-L.

-Currently, I am actively seeking a PhD position and am particularly excited about representation learning and scientific ML.

 If this text resonates with you, feel free to reach out.
 I love meeting new people.
-You can reach me at *vbjan[at]ethz[dot]ch*.
+You can reach me at vbjan[at]ethz[dot]ch.

 ___
 # Publications